alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_056_eng.md

 After screenings, we'd hold meetings with lab technicians and animation staff including the director to confirm and make requests.
 These adjustments were called "timing," and we always did this for film-screened works.
 Even with digital production today, this remains the final checkpoint for theatrical works screened on film.

 These Print 0 screenings were held at Toei-affiliated processing lab Toei Chemical Industries (now Toei Lab Tech) in Chofu.
-For *Tenjō-hen Uchū Kōji*, roughly every two months per episode.
+For *Tenjou-hen Uchuu Kouji*, roughly every two months per episode.
 Since other OVA works were also going to Print 0 in parallel, I was going to Toei Chemical quite frequently.
 On Print 0 days, we'd take 2-3 taxis from Oizumi Studio, and after several trips, I became more familiar with the route from Oizumi to Toei Chemical than the taxi drivers (laugh).

 From 1990 through 1991, OVA-centered days continued like this.

 ■ Continued in Episode 57

-(08.06.18)
+*(08.06.18)*